tess1o/geopulse/docs/SETUP.md

 3. Complete your profile setup

 ### 2. Basic Configuration
 Once logged in, you'll see the onboarding tour.
-At this stage you need to configure GPS sources (Overland or OwnTracks).
+At this stage you need to configure GPS sources (Overland, OwnTracks, Dawarich, Home Assistant).

 ## 📱 GPS Tracking App Setup